Direct Access for Answers to Conjunctive Queries with Aggregation: Locally Annotated Databases

+Since the nontrivial annotations appear in only one atom and may only depend on carrying variables, we can move them to any atom containing all carrying variables, and in particular $R\carry$. \end{proof}

+\Cref{lemma:existential-removal-idempotent-positive} proves the positive direction.
+That is, assuming a $\oplus$-idempotent commutative semiring, if we want to know that $Q$ over $R$-annotated databases admits efficient direct access, then it is enough to require that $\Qpfree$ over $R\carry$-annotated databases admits efficient direct access.
+We next prove the other direction.

+\begin{lem} Let $(\K,\oplus,\otimes,\zero,\one)$ be a commutative semiring, and let $R$ be a relation symbol of a free-connex \cqstar $Q$ without self-joins.
+If direct access for $Q$ over $R$-annotated $\K$-databases is in $\angs{T_p,T_a}$, then direct access for $\Qpfree$ over $R\carry$-annotated $\K$-databases is in $\angs{\lin+T_p,T_a}$. \end{lem} We first notice that we cannot simply use the same construction as in the proof of \Cref{lem:reduction} to prove \Cref{lemma:existential-removal-idempotent-negative}.
+There, we assigned a value to all existential variables, so we do not necessarily have that answers with distinct annotations use distinct facts of $R$, and we cannot simply move the annotations from $R\carry$ to $R$.
+Instead, we use a different construction that propagates the values assigned to the variables of $R\carry$ through the existential variables into the variables of $R$, thus allowing us to move the annotations from $R\carry$ to $R$.

-Recall how $Q'$ was constructed from $Q^+$.
-We iteratively eliminated leaves of $T$ and adjusted the annotations, until only the free vertices were left.
-Hence, the atoms of $Q^+$ are the atoms of the free nodes that are also in $Q'$.
-Given $(D', \tau')$ for $Q'$, we construct $(D^+, \tau^+)$ for $Q^+$ as described in the following algorithm.
-We assume that every fact $f$ of $D'$ is consistent with $Q^+$ in the sense that we can obtain $f$ from the corresponding atom of $Q^+$ by assigning some values to the variables (as we perform the Yannakakis full reduction); we then denote by $f[x]$ the value of $f$ in the positions of the variable $x$.
-We also denote by $\langle f \rangle$ a unique value encoding the fact $f$.
+\begin{proof} We show an $O(|D'|)$-time construction that maps $R\carry$-annotated $\K$-databases $(D', \tau')$ of $\Qpfree$ to $R$-annotated $\K$-databases $(D, \tau)$ of $Q$ such that $\Qpfree(D', \tau') = Q(D, \tau)$.
+As a first step, we perform the Yannakakis full reduction~\cite{DBLP:conf/vldb/Yannakakis81}, and then we can assume that every fact $f'$ of $D'$ is consistent with $\Qpfree$ in the sense that we can obtain $f'$ from the corresponding atom of $\Qpfree$ by assigning some values to the variables.
+Then, we can denote by $f'[x]$ the value of $f'$ in the positions of the variable $x$.
+We also denote by $\langle f' \rangle$ a value that encodes the tuple of the fact $f'$.